-On March 13, 2014, the Compensation Committee awarded Dunson K. Cheng a cash bonus in the amount of \$300,000 for the quarter ended December 31, 2013, and provided as part of the award that payment of the bonus would be deferred until the later of: (i) January 1 of the first year following Mr. Cheng's separation from service; or (ii) the first day of the seventh month following Mr. Cheng's separation from service.
-The Committee's award further provided that the deferred amount accrues interest at the rate of 5.02% per annum compounded quarterly, will be increased each quarter by the amount of interest computed for that quarter, and, beginning on the fifth anniversary of the award, the interest rate will equal 350 basis points above the then prevailing interest rate on a five-year Treasury note.
+On March 13, 2014, the Compensation Committee awarded Dunson K. Cheng a cash bonus in the amount of \$300,000 for the guarter ended December 31, 2013, and provided as part of the award that payment of the bonus would be deferred until the later of: (i) January 1 of the first year following Mr. Cheng's separation from service; or (ii) the first day of the seventh month following Mr. Cheng's separation from service.
+The Committee's award further provided that the deferred amount accrues interest at the rate of 5.02% per annum compounded quarterly, will be increased each quarter by the amount of interest computed for that guarter, and, beginning on the fifth anniversary of the award, the interest rate will equal 350 basis points above the then prevailing interest rate on a five-year Treasury note.
+On March 28.
+2019, the interest rate was reset to 5.715% based on 350 basis points above the interest rate on a five-year Treasury note on that date.

-The table below sets forth information regarding nonqualified deferred compensation arrangements for our Named Executive Officers during 2018.
+The table below sets forth information regarding non-qualified deferred compensation arrangements for our Named Executive Officers during 2019.

 Name Executive Contributions in Last FY (\$) Registrant Contributions in Last FY (\$) Aggregate Earnings in Last FY (\$) Aggregate Withdrawals / Distributions (\$) Aggregate Balance at Last FYE (\$)

-Pin Tai -
+Pin Tai

 Heng W. Chen

-Dunson K. Cheng \$91,924 ^{1/} \$1,877,115 ^{2/}
+Dunson K. Cheng \$98,762 ^{1/} \$1,975,877 ^{2/}

 Irwin Wong

-Kim R. Bingham
+Chang M. Liu - -

-^{1/} Includes \$26,173 reported in the "Summary Compensation Table" above as interest that is considered above-market under the regulations of the SEC.
+^{1/} Includes \$31,871 reported in the "Summary Compensation Table" above as interest that is considered above-market under the regulations of the SEC.